 - Where a girl / woman has undergone FGM;

-- Where a prospective mother has undergone FGM.
+- Where an expectant mother has undergone FGM.

 Professionals and volunteers in most agencies have little or no experience of dealing with female genital mutilation.
 Encountering FGM for the first time can cause people to feel shocked, upset, helpless and unsure of how to respond appropriately to ensure that a child, and/or a mother/any female adult, is protected from harm or further harm.
 The following agency specific guidance may help support the professional.